RudIhor/RudIhor/README.md

-## Hi I'm Ihor
+## Hi I'm Ihor 🧑‍💻

 I'm a Fullstack Developer that loves doing things that bring people satisfactiong and usefulness using them.
 I'm really into building something great.
+What I've understood that it doens't matter what the technology you use but what value you brings to business and people as well.
+Never be someting one, but always try to be something more that one.
+That's why I love chess, basketball/football and calisthenics.

 ## My main tech stack:
 ![PHP](https://img.shields.io/badge/php-%23777BB4.svg?style=for-the-badge&logo=php&logoColor=white)